-Rotors and focal ectopies, known as "drivers", are potential mechanisms underlying persistent atrial fibrillation.
-Machine learning algorithms have been used to identify these drivers, but the small size of current driver datasets limits their performance.
+"Drivers" are theorized mechanisms for persistent atrial fibrillation.
+Machine learning algorithms have been used to identify drivers, but the small size of current driver datasets limits their performance.
 We hypothesized that pretraining with unsupervised learning on a large dataset of unlabeled electrograms would improve classifier accuracy on a smaller driver dataset.
-In this study, we used a SimCLR-based framework to pretrain an 18-layer residual neural network on a dataset of 113,075 unlabeled electrograms and found that the weighted testing accuracy significantly improved over a non-pretrained network $(78.6\pm3.9\% \text{ vs } 71.9\pm3.3\%, p=0.047)$.
-In addition to laying ground for development of superior driver detection algorithms, this finding supports broader application of transfer learning to deep learning applications for atrial fibrillation.
+In this study, we used a SimCLR-based framework to pretrain a residual neural network on a dataset of 113K unlabeled 64-electrode measurements and found weighted testing accuracy to improve over a non-pretrained network ($78.6\pm3.9\%$ vs $71.9\pm3.3\%$).
+This lays ground for development of superior driver detection algorithms and supports use of transfer learning for other datasets of endocardial electrograms.